 Rule 2: You must not share actual program code with other students.
 In particular, you should not ask anyone to give you a copy of their code or, conversely, give your code to another student who asks you for it; nor should you post your solutions on the web, in public repositories, or any other publicly accessible place.
 Similarly, you should not discuss your algorithmic strategies to such an extent that you and your collaborators end up turning in exactly the same code.
 Discuss ideas together, but do the coding on your own.

 The prohibition against looking at the actual code for a program has an important specific application in computer science courses.
 Developing a good programming assignment often takes years.
 When a new assignment is created, it invariably has problems that require a certain amount of polishing.
-To make sure that the assignments are as good as they can be, our department -- like most others in the country -- may reuse assignments, incorporating a few changes each time to make them more effective.
+To make sure that the assignments are as good as they can be, our school -- like most others in the country -- may reuse assignments, incorporating a few changes each time to make them more effective.
 The following rule applies in all CSE courses: